 If you used dissociation before as a default mode to detach yourself from feeling your painful emotions, you won’t be able to take control of your life again unless you connect with your true self and your emotions.

-When you stop numbing your emotions through addictions (bad habits, drugs, alcohol, dependent relationships, etc), initially, you might feel overwhelmed with the build-up of painful emotions coming back to surface.
+When you stop numbing your emotions through addictions (bad habits, drugs, alcohol, dependent relationships, etc), initially, you might feel overwhelmed with the build-up of painful emotions coming back to the surface.

 Allow yourself to externalize and feel these emotions through trauma-sensitive mindfulness.

 #3.
-Managing Your Emotions
+Manage Your Emotions

-The ultimate reward for learning how to better manage your emotions is that you begin to realize that regardless of how you’re feeling, you can choose to act in an entirely different way – your emotions won’t have the same pull it used to have on you before.
+The ultimate reward for learning how to better manage your emotions is that you begin to realize that regardless of how you’re feeling, you can choose to act in an entirely different way – your emotions won’t have the same pull they used to have on you before.

 Practical Exercise – Write A Feeling Journal